Important Dates

 - Course Finder: Search and review the curriculum and review course descriptions, course concentration areas, and skills training options

-- Course Evaluations: Online evaluations can be found through MyCourses.
+- Course Evaluations: Online evaluations can be found linked from myCourses.

 Advance Registration Scheduler Results (lists closed courses, max enrollment, and actual enrollment):